onehashai/onehash-connect/help/export-your-organization.md

-This type of export is recommended if you plan to work with the exported data directly (e.g., reading messages or processing them with a script), rather than importing the export into a new Zulip organization.
+This type of export is recommended if you plan to work with the exported data directly (e.g., reading messages or processing them with a script), rather than importing the export into a new OneHash Connect organization.

 {!export-without-consent-requirements.md!}